 The position of the boom, relative to the centreline becomes irrelevant.
 In medium air, play the traveller aggressively to maintain the correct amount of helm.

-Dump the traveller quickly at the onset of a puff, but then be ready to pull it back up as the initial power of the puff dissipates and turns into forward speed instead of heel.
+Dump the traveller quickly at the onset of a puff.
+Pull it up as the initial power of the puff dissipates and turns into forward speed instead of heel.

 If you leave it down too long you will miss the opportunity to point once the boat has

 The beauty of using the traveller is that the mainsail twist which is controlled by the mainsheet and which is vital to both speed and pointing, does not change, only the total amount of power.